piedb-dev/piestream/docker/README.md

 in the project root.

-To ensure you are using the latest version of RisingWave image,
+To ensure you are using the latest version of piestream image,

 ```
-# Ensure risingwave image is of latest version
+# Ensure piestream image is of latest version
-docker pull ghcr.io/singularity-data/risingwave:latest
+docker pull ghcr.io/singularity-data/piestream:latest
 ```

-To start a RisingWave playground, run
+To start a piestream playground, run

 ```
 # Start playground
-docker run -it --pull=always -p 4566:4566 -p 5691:5691 ghcr.io/singularity-data/risingwave:latest playground
+docker run -it --pull=always -p 4566:4566 -p 5691:5691 ghcr.io/singularity-data/piestream:latest playground
 ```

-To start a RisingWave cluster, run
+To start a piestream cluster, run

 ```
 # Start all components